isIbra/dotfiles/README.md

 ## Files

+### `Directory.Build.props`

-### Directory.Build.props is for silencing comprehensive and annoying dotnet warnings when running the app
+Silences comprehensive and annoying dotnet warnings when running the app.

+### `settings.json`

-### settings.json is for VSCode custom settings and ricing the Env
+Contains custom settings for VSCode and environment customization.